Papabyte/Byteduino/README.md

 #### Introduction

-Byteball is a last generation crypto currency using a Directed Acyclic Graph instead of a blockchain like Bitcoin and its clones do.
+[Byteball](byteball.org) is a last generation crypto currency using a Directed Acyclic Graph (DAG) instead of a blockchain like Bitcoin and its clones do.
 Brillantly designed, it offers a lot of features without suffering from complexity which makes it a great platform for IOT devices.
 This library is made to help hobbyists and professionals to implement Byteball into microcontrollers and build cool and original projects.

+#### What can I do with this library?

+##### Encrypted messenging
+Byteball protocol integrates a communication layer that is used in background to exchange data like smart-contract definitions or private assets history and by humans for private chat.
+Independently from any posting in DAG, this layer is available on your Byteduino device for your own benefits:
+- Deploy state of the art cryptography based on ECDSA signing and AES encryption.
+You are sure of the identity of your correspondent and protect your communication even from the middle-men.
+- Don't run a server that relays messages, you use those from Byteball network.
+Your devices can always communicate without specific network configuration as long as they are connected to internet.
+- You can chat with your device using any GUI Byteball wallet running on macOS, Android, Iphone, Linux and Windows.
+- Your can write an application on javascript on top of an [headless wallet](https://github.com/byteball/headless-byteball) and have it interacting with your device.

+##### Transaction cosigning
+On such small device, it will never be possible to implement a full-featured Byteball client.
+But when needed, it's possible to delegate work to a distant server by charging it to prepare transactions that the device cosign after having checked only critical points.
+This way we ensure that the transaction has been ordered by the Byteduino device although the distant server could have been compromized.
+Beside sending payments, this technic can be used to post data into the immutable public ledger while proving they existed at time they were posted.

+##### Transaction broadcasting
+coming next!

 #### Features